 Formula for Calculating Asset Turnover Ratio

-It’s very simple to calculate asset turnover ratio, which is one reason it’s such a useful tool for investors.
+It’s fairly simple to calculate asset turnover ratio, which is one reason it’s such a useful tool for investors.
 Asset turnover ratio can be calculated using the following formula, which divides total (net) sales or revenue by average total assets:

 Asset turnover = Net Sales / Average Total Assets